Orders-of-magnitude reduction in photonic mode volume by nano-sculpting: Introduction

 Until now, exploration of the EDC phenomenon has been restricted to two-dimensionally (2D) patterned planar devices relying on few-nanometer-sized geometric features to facilitate strong in-plane field confinement (Fig.~\ref{FIG:2D_MembraneConfinement}a).
 As state-of-the-art nanofabrication capable of realizing features at the few-nanometer scale is limited to patterning 2D-layers of material \cite{GrigorescuHagen_2009}, such a restriction is sensible.
-However, considering technological advances in three-dimensional (3D) nanoscale fabrication, where the 3D-printing of structures with features in the hundred nanometer range is approaching routine \cite{Chen_2021,TrubyLewis_2016}, realizing 3D-sculpted geometries with features at the few-nanometer scale may become feasible in the near future.
-Possibly using technologies based on implosion fabrication \cite{Oran_2018}, ice-lithography \cite{QIU_2019} or focused ion-beam milling \cite{LeviSetti_1974} coupled with advanced nano-assembly technologies \cite{Babar_Stobbe_2023}.
+However, considering technological advances in three-dimensional (3D) nanoscale fabrication, where the 3D-printing of structures with features in the hundred nanometer range is approaching routine \cite{Chen_2021,TrubyLewis_2016}, realizing 3D-sculpted geometries with features at the few-nanometer scale may become feasible in the not too distant future.
+This may possibly be realized using technologies based on implosion fabrication \cite{Oran_2018}, ice-lithography \cite{QIU_2019} or focused ion-beam milling \cite{LeviSetti_1974} coupled with advanced nano-assembly technologies \cite{Babar_Stobbe_2023}.
+In order to exploit the extremely small mode-volume for light-matter interaction, a nanoscale emitter must be embedded in the system such that it overlaps with optical hotspot of the cavity \cite{XIONG_ET_AL_2025}.
+A deterministic approach for placing localized emitters, such as quantum dots in the hotspot of a nanocavity, remains an unsolved challenge.
+However, one option for embedding emitters is using ion doping of the host material (e.g. erbium doping of silicon or defects in silicon), relying on the chance location of a single emitter in the hotspot of the cavity.
+Using this approach and an appropriately chosen erbium concentration, a significant Purcell enhancement was recently demonstrated in a photonic crystal cavity \cite{GRITSCH_ET_AL_2023}.
+Another approach is to couple the emitter placement with the concept of self-assembled nanostructures \cite{Babar_Stobbe_2023} to realize the few nanometer central bridge/gap with an embedded emitter.